 3550 rue University

 The McGill Exoplanet Characterization group (MECha) is diverse, dynamic, and interdisciplinary.
-Current members include graduate students Taylor Bell, Lisa Dang, Claire Guimond, Dylan Keating, Melissa Marquette, and Keavin Moore, MSI postdoctoral fellow Thomas Navarro, as well as a rotating cadre of undergraduate researchers.
+Current members include graduate students Taylor Bell, Lisa Dang, Dylan Keating, Melissa Marquette, and Keavin Moore, MSI postdoctoral fellow Thomas Navarro, as well as a rotating cast of undergraduate researchers.
 We are literally an award-winning group: MECha members have earned NSERC, NSF, and Tomlinson graduate fellowships, le Prix Relève étoile Louis-Berlinguet, and a Harvey Richer Gold Medal.
 Previous team members include Claudia Bielecki, Dhruv Bisaria, Élie Bouffard, James Bushong, Victoria Chayes, Anthony Courchesne, Claude Cournoyer-Cloutier, Shereen Elaidi, Wanda Feng, Pablo Fuentes, Claire Guimond, Jackson Hoffart, CJ Hansen, Laurent Jacob, Elisa Jacquet, Diana Jovmir, Ned Kleiner, Daniel Law, Holly Marginson, Maximilien Lamberti, Evelyn Macdonald, Carl Majeau, Emily Pass, Sara Rastegar, Louis Shekhtman, Joel Schwartz, Jack Sklar, Talia Strait, Sudarsan Sundararajan, Veenu Suri, Nicholas Vieira, and Mashiyat Zaman.